-Activities at the Early Literacy Centers help children learn how to tell stories, recognize letters and work with letter sounds, all while having fun.
+Activities at the Library Early Literacy Centers help children learn how to tell stories, recognize letters and work with letter sounds, all while having fun.
 The ELCs are specifically designed for parents and caregivers to help their young children enter kindergarten ready to succeed.
 Be sure to follow us on Facebook for up-to-date information!

-What will you find at the Early Literacy Centers?
+What you will find at the Early Literacy Centers

 What are the hours of the Early Literacy Centers?

 The ELC locations are open during regular hours specific to the location.

 How much does it cost?